jackyeung99/proj_higher-order-ranking/README.md

 - **(Under review)** Yeung _et al_.
 2025. [_Efficient inference of rankings from multi-body comparisons_](arxiv.org).

-If you use this codebase, please cite the following:
+If you use this codebase, please cite our work according to the `CITATION.cff`.
-- PAPER CITATION
-- REPO CITATION

 # Contents

 - [Efficient inference of rankings from multi-body comparisons](#Efficient-inference-of-rankings-from-multi-body-comparisons)